GO UGLY EARLY

 Cause in the question of the conquest

-You might find it’s just as true
+You might find its just as true

 That the girl that you chose early